neo38/CPK/themes/bootstrap3/js/jquery-cpk/README.md

 }
 ```

-Is initialized between other _non_-important modules as a parallel [Promise][4] and as we can see is pretty obvious how it's work.
-If we have more complex module we just chain more promises to fulfill functionality by safe way.
+Is initialized between other _non_-important modules as a parallel deferreds and as we can see is pretty obvious how it's work.
+If we have more complex module we just chain more deferreds to fulfill functionality by safe way.

 For more examples see other modules - there are simple ones like [federative-login.js][13] or [global.js][14] but also more complex like [notifications.js][12] or [favorites.js][15].